1. What does the decision not to recognise Russian non-biometric passports mean?

 1. To whom does the decision not to recognise Russian non-biometric passports apply?

-To all citizens of the Russian Federation without age limit.
+This decision apply to all citizens of the Russian Federation without age limit.

 1. When does the decision take effect?